Everton F.C. Women: Relegation to FA WSL 2 in 2014

 After several seasons finishing mid-table, Everton would struggle to gain form during the 2014 season having lost key players Jill Scott and Toni Duggan (both to Manchester City) during the off-season.
 In September 2014, Everton would lose 2–0 to Notts County, sealing its relegation to WSL 2 after 21 years of top flight football.

+The 2014 FA Women's Cup final was the 44th final of the FA Women's Cup, England's primary cup competition for women's football teams.
+The showpiece event was the 21st to be played directly under the auspices of the Football Association (FA).
+The final was contested between Arsenal and Everton on 1 June 2014 at stadium:mk in Milton Keynes.
+This was the last cup final held outside Wembley Stadium.
+Holders Arsenal made its 14th final appearance, after winning the 2013 final.
+Everton was appearing in its fifth final.

+As FA WSL 1 clubs, both teams entered the competition at the fifth round stage.
+Arsenal beat Gillingham (2–0), Birmingham City (2–1) and Chelsea (5–3) to reach the final.
+Everton defeated Cardiff City (3–1), Liverpool (2–0) and Notts County (2–1).

+The victory gave Arsenal a rare FA Cup double with the men's team winning the final two weeks before, a feat they accomplished for the third time (also in 1993 and 1998).

 FA WSL 2 (2015–2017)

 Everton would contend in WSL2, registering back-to-back third-place finishes during the 2015 and 2016 seasons.
 In anticipation of re-aligning the season with the typical FIFA calendar, the WSL 1 and 2 competed in a truncated 9-match season.
 The "FA WSL Spring Series" (as it became referred), would not have teams compete for promotion or relegation before the full 2017–18 season.
 Everton won the Spring Series, recording 7 wins from 9 with scoring led by Claudia Walker (7 goals) and Simone Magill (5 goals).
 The Spring Series title was the first since the FA Women's Premier League National Division 1997–98 season title.